 You can also grind up a handful of citrus peelings or even use slices of whole fruits in order to keep your garbage disposal smelling fresh and free from bad odors.
 The acidic content of citrus fruits is a natural way to help kill the bacteria that cause nasty smells while also refreshing the appliance with its pleasant aroma.

-White Vinegar – a tablespoon of white vinegar can also help eliminate odors.
+Pour a half cup of white vinegar down the drain to help eliminate odors.

-Let it sit for a few minutes or an hour (if it’s really smelly) before you wash away the mixture with warm water.
+If it’s really smelly, let it sit for about 15 minutes.
 The bubbling reaction will naturally kill bacteria and germs that cause odors as well as eliminate mineral deposits that may be contributing to the smell.
+Then, wash it away with warm water.

-Mouthwash – Using mouthwash to get rid of an unpleasant smell coming from your garbage disposal is a bit unconventional, but it might just be the answer.
+Using mouthwash to eliminate an unpleasant smell from your garbage disposal is a bit unconventional, but it might just be the answer.
 Mouthwash may be the answer to eradicating those pesky, bad smells!
 Mouthwash has been used for many years to kill bacteria that cause bad breath.

 Today’s mouthwashes are just as powerful at killing off germs that cause the garbage disposal smell.
 To freshen up your garbage disposal, pour a 1/4 cup of mouthwash in it and give it a rinse.

-There are a variety of commercial disposal cleaners available that can help take care of unpleasant odors.
-Using a commercial drain cleaner can be an alternative way to get rid of odor-causing residue and get your disposal smelling fresh again.
+A variety of commercial disposal cleaners are available that can help take care of unpleasant odors.
+Using a commercial drain cleaner can be an alternative way to eliminate odor-causing residue and get your disposal smelling fresh again.

 Here are the best garbage disposal cleaners to consider: